Thanks to the pandemic and homeschooling many of us truly appreciate the hard work of a class teacher.

 Some traditional ideas include a voucher or series of vouchers, so that the teacher may choose something themselves.
 This could include for clothes, dining, department stores or online retailer vouchers.

 A larger gift or collection of several gifts from local businesses is also a nice idea.
 There may be parents, carers or grandparents of the children in your class who can offer something special from their own businesses – perhaps with a discount!

-And finally, we highly recommended one of our luxury hampers.
+And finally, we highly recommended one of our luxury hampers, specially chosen for teachers and LSAs.
 The variety of food and drink means you don’t have to worry too much about specifically choosing a favourite treat or beverage.